Los Angeles Car Accident Lawyer | Free Consultation

 Car accident settlements in California typically take anywhere from a few months to over two years to resolve, and Feher Law helps clients navigate these delays every day.
 The timeline depends on factors like injury severity, disputed liability, insurance company tactics, and whether litigation becomes necessary.
 Understanding these delays can help you navigate the process

-Why Is My Car Accident Settlement Taking So Long in California?
-Read More »
+Why Is My California Car Accident Settlement Taking So Long?
+(2026) Read More »

 Yes, you can get a pre-settlement loan on your car accident case in California.
 At Feher Law, we help clients understand these legal funding advances, which provide cash while your case is pending and help you cover expenses without accepting a lowball settlement.
 However, understanding how these loans work and whether they’re right for your

-Can I Get a Pre-Settlement Loan on My Car Accident Case in California?
-Read More »
+Can I Get a Pre-Settlement Loan on My California Car Accident Case?
+(2026) Read More »

 In California side-impact collisions, fault typically lies with the driver who violated traffic laws, ran a red light or stop sign, or failed to yield right-of-way.
 California’s pure comparative negligence rule (CCP §1714) allows fault to be split between drivers, so even partially-at-fault drivers can recover damages reduced by their percentage of fault.
 Police reports,

-Side-Impact Collision: Who’s at Fault in California?
-Read More »
+Who Is at Fault in a Side-Impact Collision in California?
+(2026) Read More »

 Getting rear-ended while stopped in California results in clear liability for the at-fault rear driver in nearly all cases.
 California Vehicle Code §21703 requires drivers to maintain safe following distance.
 Settlement value depends on injuries: soft tissue/whiplash typically settles for $5,000 to $50,000, herniated disc cases reach $50,000 to $300,000, and surgical cases or chronic